yemikifouly/Roadmap/web_and_mobile_team/projects/secure_model_evaluation.md

 ## Overview

+---

+TODO:

+1. Basic network capability with search
+2. Allow for model eval to happen in two ways:

+- I can send a model for validation
+- The model is already on the machine, and instead I send the evaluation script

+3. Tensor-level configuration:

+- What datasets are listed?
+- What datasets are unlisted?
+- What datasets are listed but request-only?
+- What specific users have altered permission per tensor?

+4. Job queueing

+5. Cloud providers

+---

 ### 1. Host

 To start, an individual or organization must deploy their own PyGrid network comprised of a single PyGrid gateway and one or many PyGrid nodes, which will be responsible for hosting private data and performing model evaluation.
 The PyGrid gateway will facilitate this work, allowing developers working with this network to not need to issue commands directly to a single node.
 Instead, commands may be issued to the gateway, which it then delegates to the appropriate node.
 This allows for the simple management of complex networks with hundreds or thousands of nodes.